slaFFik/buddypress-groups-extras-search/README.md

 # BP Groups Extras - Search

-Make custom content, created by BP Groups Extras, searchable.
+Make custom content, created by [BP Groups Extras](https://wordpress.org/plugins/buddypress-groups-extras/), searchable.

 ## How it works?

-BPGE plugin allows you to create custom groups fields and pages.
-But they are not searchable by BuddyPress be default.
-This extension allows you to search from BuddyPress Groups directory for those fields and pages content.
+BPGE plugin allows you to create custom fields and pages for any group.
+But they are not searchable by default.
+This extension allows you to search from BuddyPress Groups directory in those fields and pages title and content.

 Search results even show you where exactly the search term was found: in a field or in a page.